lynnlangit/LLM-determinism-app/README.md

 ## Development

 To modify the application:
-1. Edit `LLMDeterminismApp.jsx`
-2. Refresh `index.html` in your browser
+1. **Start the development server**: `python3 -m http.server 8000`
+2. **Edit `LLMDeterminismApp.jsx`** (uses React hooks, no ES6 imports)
+3. **Refresh your browser** at `http://localhost:8000`
-3. Changes will be reflected immediately
+4. Changes will be reflected immediately

 The component uses React hooks for state management and includes hover effects, animations, and interactive simulations.

+### Technical Notes
+- The JSX file has been modified to work with Babel standalone in the browser
+- React imports have been replaced with global `React.useState` calls
+- Component is exported to `window.LLMDeterminismApp` for browser compatibility

 ## License